1Password/load-secrets-action/README.md

 ## Masking

-Just like regular GitHub repository secrets, secrets loaded from 1Password will automatically be masked from the GitHub Actions logs too.
+Similar to regular GitHub repository secrets, secret fields from 1Password will automatically be masked from the GitHub Actions logs too.
-If they accidentally get printed, they'll get replaced with `***`.

-To avoid unnecessary masks (like a username field), masks are only applied on fields marked as concealed (which show as `•••••` in the 1Password GUI) and on secure notes.
+A 1Password field is considered 'secret' when it's marked as concealed (which shows as `•••••••` in the 1Password GUI) or when it's a secure note.
+So if one of these values accidentally gets printed, it'll get replaced with `***`.

+This means that a username or port field for example will not get masked.

 ## 1Password Connect Configuration